Atrum Coal Groundhog Site

 A Hydracore 2000 Hybrid helicopter portable drill rig was used for this operation.
-The drill rig was specifically modified to complete the air rotary methodology, which many helicopter portable rigs are not capable.
-Borehole depths averaged around 155 meters rotary air blast and pdc drilling.
-The Atrum Coal project also included the installation of 2″ monitoring wells and air lift testing, which was completed with the helicopter portable drill.
+The drill rig was specifically modified to complete the air rotary methodology, which many heli-portable rigs are not capable of.
+Borehole depths averaged around 155 meters of rotary air blast and pdc drilling.
+The Atrum Coal project also included the installation of 2″ monitoring wells and airlift testing, which was completed with the heli-portable drill.